kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: How long does it take to sync TurtleCoind.exe?**

     A: Currently it takes around 1-2 hours.
 This number will increase as more people use the coin and the blockchain gets larger.
-Want to skip the syncing?
-See "Can I skip the syncing?"
+Want to skip/speed up the syncing?
+See "Can I skip the syncing?" or "Can I speed up the syncing of the blockchain"

 * **Q: Can I skip the syncing?**